 Winner: Nutricost GABA Powder

 Nutricost’s GABA Powder comes in a large tub with its own scoop like a traditional protein powder might.
-This bucket holds one thousand servings of 500mg pure GABA, with no additives or preservatives necessary.
-You can get almost three years’ worth of high-strength GABA supplements for $22.95.
-That’s only about two cents per serving, which is an outstanding value in our book.
+This bucket holds one thousand servings of pure GABA — or about three years’ worth of 500mg servings — for $28.95.
+Though that number’s gone up from $22.95 in our last review, it’s still only about three cents per serving, which is an outstanding value in our book.
 And, since it’s pure GABA, there are no extraneous ingredients to worry about interfering with your supplemental GABA intake.

 Typically, the fewer ingredients in a supplement, the more likely you will have a high concentration of just the vitamin, mineral, or herb you’re looking for.
 It gets a little more complicated when it comes to GABA supplements since we don’t know if they can truly pass the blood-brain barrier.
 There are a few other amino acids and vitamins that can help the body create and enhance the effects of GABA, including: